 - To pursue independent research with me, read more about me and read about Undergraduate Research in the Allen School.
 Then, tell me why you’re interested in working on CS education.

 Are you a current or prospective PhD student?
 I do not formally advise Ph.D students, but there are plenty of other researchers in ComputingEd@UW who’d love to get to know you.
 Amy Ko has published an overview of Computing Education Research at UW and beyond.

 Teaching Tea Parties

 Teaching tea parties are low-key hangouts for unwinding at the end of the week with other folks in the ComputingEd@UW community meeting 3:30–4:20pm every Friday over Zoom.
 Drop by whenever you want to chat about teaching, catch up on life, share what you’ve been working on, or see our friendly faces!
 The format of these meetings is mostly unstructured, so feel free to join with your other work or food on the side, but don’t expect to get much deep work done.

-To participate, message me on the ComputingEd@UW Slack or ask an attendee to share the calendar invitation with you.
+To participate, ask me or an attendee to share the calendar invitation with you.
 Everyone in the University of Washington community is welcome!